ui-router/sample-app-angularjs/app/prefs/README.md

 ## Contents

 ### The Preferences submodule states
+- prefs.state.js: The 'prefs' state.
-- prefs.js: The 'prefs' state; Shows and/or updates user preferences
+- prefs.component.js: A template/controller for showing and/or updating user preferences.

 ### The Preferences submodule bootstrap
 - prefs.module.js